w3c/wot/testing/plan.md

 The following sections break down the testing strategy by protocol.

-### HTTP
+### HTTPS
+As noted above, we only test the secure variant of HTTP, HTTPS, which combines the base HTTP protocol with TLS.
+HTTP inself is known to be insecure.

-Things based on HTTP are essentially web services, and can be tested using existing best practices for testing the security of such services.
+Things based on HTTPS are essentially web services, and can be tested using existing best practices for testing the security of such services.

 For example, TLS security can be tested using online services such as